The Most Common Business Loan Fees: Extra Costs to Watch Out For

 Referral fee: Some lending marketplaces charge this fee.
-Think of it like a convenience fee for referring your application to an appropriate lender and helping you get funded.
+Think of it as a convenience fee for referring your application to an appropriate lender and helping you get funded.

 SBA loan guarantee fee: When you get an SBA loan from a lender, the SBA promises that your lender will get the guaranteed portion of the loan (75% to 85%) back, even if you default on the loan.
-This guarantee is part of the reason that interest rates on SBA loans can be so low.
+This guarantee is partly why interest rates on SBA loans can be so low.
 But the SBA charges you a 2% to 3.75% fee as part of this guarantee.

-Underwriting fee: When a lender underwrites your loan, they’re doing a bunch of analysis to figure out if you should get approved for a loan and what interest rate you should get.
+Underwriting fee: When a lender underwrites your loan, they carry out a bunch of analyses to determine whether you should get approved for a loan and what interest rate you should get.
 While it sometimes gets grouped under other fees, the underwriting fee specifically covers the lender’s time and expenses associated with this underwriting process.